butfirstchai.com

 Two bowls of semiya upma topped with some ketchup and a halved boiled egg.

 Let's be real, nailing the perfect Semiya Upma can be a struggle.
-I've had my fair share of sticky, clumpy batches, and I was almost ready to throw in the towel.
+I've had my fair share of clumpy batches, and I was almost ready to throw in the towel.
 But then, Mom came to the rescue with some game-changing tips shared on our family WhatsApp group.
 It turns out, the key lies in the cooking method and getting that elusive water-to-semiya ratio just right!

 Jump to:

-• Ingredients and Substitutions
+• Key Ingredients

 • Equipment